tkf/tkf.github.com/_posts/2013/06/2013-06-04-Emacs-is-dead.markdown

 -- Tomohiro Matsuyama (2010/2/22)

 First of all, I have to apologize for titling this article in such a sentimental way.
 If you read this article, even part of it, you would understand how I love Emacs and think it never dies.
-However, because of this, I chose the title, at least self-analysis told so.
+However, because of this, I chose the title, or at least self-analysis told so.
 Nevertheless, I hope you would overlook about the title.

 This article is an abstract of the part of my presentation for Mitou Youth \[1].
 It could stay in my brain and my HDD forever, but I made this article thinking that it could have some social value.
 If you don't enjoy this then it truly is not valuable and if you enjoy this then it may have some value.
 Either way, it wouldn't affect my future so much.
-I'll stop introduction here and start the main issue.
+I'll stop foreword here and start the main issue.

 ### Philosophy of Emacs